marci1175/fog/documentation/src/concepts/2_variables.md

 ## Creating Variables

-Since the language is statically typed, every variable has to have its type defined at compile time.
-Initializing a variable is not crucial, as variables get a default value if left unintialized by the user.
+Since the language is statically typed, every variable must have its type defined at compile time.
+Initializing a variable is not crucial, as variables get a default value if left uninitialized by the user.

-__Here is how one can define a variable with the aforementioned types.__
+**Here is how one can define a variable with the aforementioned types:**

 ```fog
 int age = 23;